Raptor3um/raptoreum/docs/evm/RPC.md

 ### `evm_signTransaction(privKey, callObject)`

-Signs an EIP-1559 tx with the supplied private key and returns the wire bytes (0x-prefixed).
-Byte-for-byte identical to `Account.sign_transaction(...)` from Python `eth-account` for the same fields.
+Signs a transaction with the supplied private key and returns the wire bytes (0x-prefixed).
+Defaults to EIP-1559 (type 0x2), byte-for-byte identical to `Account.sign_transaction(...)` from Python `eth-account`.
+Pass `"type":"0x0"` in the call object to sign a **legacy EIP-155** tx instead (for older tooling / hardware wallets); the chain id must be non-zero (EIP-155 replay protection is mandatory). `evm_sendTransaction` accepts the same `type` switch.

 ```
 $ raptoreum-cli evm_signTransaction 0x4646… \